Ian Padrón

 Ian Padrón was born on March 14, 1976, in Havana.

-Film director and screenwriter.
-Son of Juan Padrón, known primarily for the animated series Elpidio Valdés.
-Graduated from the Faculty of Film, Radio, and Television at the Instituto Superior de Arte (ISA).
+Director and screenwriter.
+Son of Juan Padrón, known especially for the animated series Elpidio Valdés.
+Graduated from the Faculty of Film, Radio, and Television at the Higher Institute of Art (ISA).

-He began his career writing scripts for Zunzún and the Filminutos of ICAIC.
-He made the making-of for the film by Arturo Sotto Amor vertical (1997).
+He began collaborating by writing scripts for Zunzún and the Filminutos of ICAIC.
+He worked on the making of Arturo Sotto's film Amor vertical (1997).

-From 2010, he was the host of the radio program "De mañana" on the station Radio Taíno.
+Starting in 2010, he was the host of the radio program “De mañana” on Radio Taíno.

-In 2011, he released his first feature film Habanastation.
+In 2011, he premiered his first feature film Habanastation.

 Since February 2015, he has been residing in the United States.